SRvSaha/CoWinVaccineSlotFinder/README.md

 FYI, these APIs are used directly from the WebApp of [CoWIN](https://cowin.gov.in/) and [Aarogya Setu](https://www.aarogyasetu.gov.in/)

-### Update
+### DISCLAIMER :: Update
 This party is now officially over.
 They implemented captcha for appointment booking related APIs.
+So automatically booking is not working anymore, however real-time slots availability finder still works.
+So, you can currently see the live slot status and go to either Aarogya Setu App or COWIN to book the slot for yourself.

 ![image](https://user-images.githubusercontent.com/63504047/117424006-f5b44f80-af3e-11eb-89fc-96a9ad47a461.png)

 ## Technical Details